International Student Orientation

 Your Online International Students Guide

 Check out the International Students Guide online before coming to King’s!
 This will give you information regarding the campus, housing, airport arrival, getting around Edmonton, banking, getting set up on campus, and so much more.
 Here’s how to access it:

-- Once you have set up your student webmail, you should log in to Moodle with the same login credentials as your webmail.
+- Once you have set up your student webmail, log in to Moodle with the same login credentials as your student webmail.

 - From the Moodle home page, scroll down to find Student Resources.

-- Then, click International Students Guide and press Enrol Me to join the module.
+- Then, click International Students Guide to access the module.

 International Student Orientation Part I

 Connect with other new international students!
 Don't miss out on this orientation where you will learn about the following:

 - Canadian fun facts, culture, and practices